craig-m/rpi_cluster/readme.md

 To provide redundant essential services for the LAN.

 * DHCP Server (isc.org server in HA)
-* DNS Server (Bind with zone replication between master/slave)
+* DNS Server (Bind with zone replication between master/secondary)
 * NTP Server
 * FTP Daemon (for BOOTP clients)
 * BusyBox httpd (running in chroot)

-Redundancy: x1 node can fail.
+Redundancy: any 1 of the 2 nodes can fail.

 ### LanServices - Misc